apache/metron/metron-sensors/pycapa/README.md

 Installation
 ============

+General notes on the installation of Pycapa.
-* Pycapa requires Python 2.7.
+* Python 2.7 is required.

-* Pycapa has the following package dependencies which can be installed automatically with `pip`.
+* The following package dependencies are required and can be installed automatically with `pip`.
   * [confluent-kafka-python](https://github.com/confluentinc/confluent-kafka-python)
   * [pcapy](https://github.com/CoreSecurity/pcapy)
+* These instructions can be used directly on CentOS 7+.
+* Other Linux distributions that come with Python 2.7 can use these instructions with some minor modifications.
+* Older distributions, like CentOS 6, that come with Python 2.6 installed, should install Python 2.7 within a virtual environment and then run Pycapa from within the virtual environment.

 1. Install system dependencies including the core development tools, Python libraries and header files, and Libpcap libraries and header files.
-On CentOS, you can install these requirements with the following command.
+On CentOS 7+, you can install these requirements with the following command.

    ```
    yum -y install "@Development tools" python-devel libpcap-devel